AgoraIO/video-sdk-samples-android/agora-manager/README.md

 ## Understand the code

-The business logic for the Agora quickstart example can be found in the [`AgoraManager`](src/main/java/io/agora/agora_manager/AgoraManager.kt) class.
+You find the business logic for this quickstart sample in the [`AgoraManager`](src/main/java/io/agora/agora_manager/AgoraManager.kt) class.
 This class encapsulates the code to set up an instance of `RTCEngine`, join, and leave a channel.
 All examples in this repository extend the `AgoraManager` class to add functionality specific for that application.

 For context on this implementation, and a full explanation of the essential code snippets used in this example, read the **SDK quickstart** document for your product of interest: